Close

 Miranda Gaupp

-Advisor: Carla Hurt
+Advisor: Dr. Carla Hurt

 For my dissertation, I am creating genomic resources for the streamside salamander (Ambystoma barbouri).
 Specifically, I am assembling and annotating a reference genome and the species' transcriptome.
 Additionally, I am performing comparative gene expression analysis in order to investigate population-level differences in response to temperature.